 What Happens Next

-Mariko now has a bill for 131,500,000 JPY from the tax office.
+The family now has a total tax bill of approx. 57,000,000 JPY.
 Mariko cannot sell the family home because they live there.
-John’s liquid assets, if sold off add up to:
+John’s immediate liquid assets consisted of his bank deposits:

-Mariko inevitably has to sell the apartment overseas in London to free up the necessary funds to pay the tax bill.
-That, or set up a bank loan against the family home in Tokyo to produce the shortfall of 26,500,000 JPY to pay the tax office.
-The Smith family has essentially lost 50% of its wealth because it did not plan.
-A very expensive and unnecessary lesson in financial planning.
+Mariko inevitably has to sell the apartment overseas in London, or sell off investments from within the brokerage account in order to free up the necessary funds to pay the tax bill.
+Having to sell off investments in a hurry could lead to unnecessary losses even in a good market, and severe losses during not-so-favorable market timing.
+That, or she could set up a bank loan against the family home in Tokyo to produce the shortfall of 27,000,000 JPY to pay the tax office.
+Even in this scenario, the family will be left without any remaining emergency cash fund, and may find themselves in another difficult financial situation if something else were to come up unexpectedly.

 What Should Have Happened